Balázs Taróczy

 Balázs Taróczy (Taróczy Balázs; born 9 May 1954) is a retired tennis player from Hungary.
 The right-hander won 13 singles titles in his career, and achieved a career-high singles ranking of world No. 12 in April 1982.

 Tennis career

 Taróczy was six times a Hungarian national champion.
+He also won the Dutch Open on six occasions (1976, 1978–82), which made up nearly half of his total number of singles titles.

 One of the game's premier doubles players, Balazs and partner Heinz Günthardt won the 1985 Wimbledon doubles title.
-Though never especially proficient on the grass, the duo defeated Pat Cash/John Fitzgerald in four sets.
+Though never especially proficient on the grass, the duo defeated the Australian pair Pat Cash and John Fitzgerald in four sets.

 He became the Hungarian No. 1 player in 1973 and was a member of the Hungary Davis Cup team from 1973 to 1985.